-So as devoted creators, distributors, and managers of content, we need to be committed to continually retooling and freshening information.
+So as a devoted creator, distributor, and manager of content, it's important to be committed to continually retooling and freshening information.

-Let’s call this process regreening because it is the discipline by which content is made relevant and useful again, even if only temporarily.
-If you’re thinking this sounds like content management is a dynamic process of changing, updating and correcting, you’re right.
+Let’s call this process regreening because it's the discipline by which content is made relevant and useful again, even if only temporarily.
+If you’re thinking this sounds as though content management is a dynamic process of changing, updating and correcting, you’re right.

 The reality of content management and content strategy is rooted in the iterative nature of content creation.
-And the iterative nature of content development is one of the key ingredients of an agile content strategy as explained by Maestro’s own Nate Norman in a recent blog post, The Critical Content Strategy.
+And the iterative nature of content creation is one of the key ingredients of an agile content strategy, as explained by Maestro’s own Nate Norman in a recent blog post, The Critical Content Strategy.

 As Nate points out, gathering feedback and applying measurements are only effective if you do something with the data collected.
-And that something is the regreening process we just talked about.
+And that something is the regreening process discussed earlier.

-Its goal is to make content a better version of its old self.
-This is how you use feedback to iterate, continuously make improvements, adjustments and modifications to not just your content but also to the technology that delivers it and your overall strategy.
+The goal of the regreening process is to make content a better version of its old self.
+This is how you use feedback to continuously improve your content, the technology that delivers it, and your overall strategy.

 So iteration is the name of the relevance game, and regreening is the attitude or state of mind that drives it.
 It is an acceptance of the reality that says the content creator’s job is never done.

-While sales reps may use evergreen content from time to time, their needs will be better served by making sure the content they’re provided has the lure of fresh green relevance.
-That’s how we’ll move ever closer to the goal of SRO.
+While sales reps may use evergreen content from time to time, their needs will be better served by ensuring the content they provide has the lure of fresh green relevance.
+That’s how the goal of SRO will move ever closer.